NathanaelGo/the-halcyon-cradle/Sessions/Session 64.md

 - The gods are "regulars" and "irregulars", and it seems like most/all of the gods we know are "irregulars"
 - A lot of who the people call gods are just powerful dudes, much like rex apexes the definition only exists in people's minds
 - [[Chronus]] pops up when there's going to be wild changes to the timelines

+3:50:00 - Green guy insinuates he can make other races/future worlds 3:54:30 - When someone reaches space 'KABOOM'
+4:00:30 - Us forgetting authority was a conscious choice of Not Green Guy (Why this in particular?)
+4:03:20 - Mylarin to make a vacuum
+4:07:20 - Can but doesn't meddle with the machinations of Piamonia 4:23:45 - There have been times when authority was given against the rules (WHAT ARE DA RULES - did that happen at the banquet)
+4:30:30 - We got spectator chat (promethia/Chronus) watching us!
+4:32:00 - Regulars gods arent in on the loop about Chronus?
+4:33:15 - Mortality is being brought before a judge + Chronus is an instigator the will bring up the question - Is this planet worth existing
+4:39:07 - John needs ICE